Enoch Brown school massacre: Attack

 A child survivor recounted "Two old Indians and a young Indian rushed up to the door soon after the opening of the morning session.
 The master, surmising their objective, prayed them only to take his life and spare the children, but all were brutally knocked in the head with an Indian maul and scalped."

 A day earlier, the warriors had encountered a pregnant woman, identified as Susan King Cunningham, on the road.
 She was beaten to death, scalped, and the baby was cut out of her body.
 When the warriors returned to their village on the Muskingum River in the Ohio Country and showed the scalps, an elder Delaware chief rebuked them as cowards for attacking children.
 John McCullough, a settler who had been held prisoner by the Delaware since 1756, later described the return of the raiding party in his captivity narrative:

 Aftermath

+The authorities captured some of the Lenape warriors who were believed to be responsible for the massacre.
+The Lenape warriors were later sentenced to death and executed by hanging for their role in the massacre.
 Incidents such as these prompted the Pennsylvania General Assembly, with the approval of Governor John Penn, to reintroduce the scalp bounty system previously used during the French and Indian War.
 Settlers could collect $134 for the scalp of an enemy American Indian male above the age of ten; the bounty for women was set at $50.

 Settlers buried Enoch Brown and the schoolchildren in a common grave.
 In 1843, the grave was excavated to confirm the location of the bodies.
 In 1885, the area was named Enoch Brown Park and a memorial was erected over the gravesite.